HCA Red List of Endangered Crafts: Red List

 The second edition of the Red List was published in March 2019 and watchmaking joined the critically endangered category, with fewer than 30 watchmakers able to commercially create a watch from scratch.
 It is hoped that its inclusion may encourage the UK to become a signatory of UNESCO's Convention for the Safeguarding of the Intangible Cultural Heritage.

 The third edition, released in May 2021, added a further 20 crafts to the list, citing the COVID-19 lockdown in the UK as a contributing factor.
 Sheet glass blowing, barometer making, Scottish kilt making, Shetlands lace making and glass eye making were all added.

+The fourth edition, released in May 2023, added a further 17 crafts to the list.
+Traditional wooden boatbuilding, Cornish hedging, marionette making and canal boat painting were all added.

 Extinct crafts

-In the 2019 and 2021 editions of the Red List, four crafts were identified as having been already lost in the UK in the preceding decade:
+In the 2023 edition of the Red List, the craft of mouth-blown flat glass making was added to the four that were previously identified as having been already lost in the UK in the preceding decade: